galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Using data from NCBI's Sequence Read Archive (SRA): A SARS-CoV-2 variant analysis example"
+title: "From NCBI's Sequence Read Archive (SRA) to Galaxy: SARS-CoV-2 variant analysis"
 zenodo_link: ''
 questions:
-- Which biological questions are addressed by the tutorial?
 - Learn how to get and use data from the Sequence Read Archive in Galaxy.
 objectives:
 - Understand how Galaxy and the Short Read Archive interact.
 - Be able to go from Galaxy to the Short Reach Archive, query SRA, use the SRA Run Selector to send selected metadata to Galaxy, and then import sequence data from SRA into Galaxy.
-time_estimation: ''
+time_estimation: '45m'
 key_points:
 - Sequence data in the SRA can be directly imported into Galaxy.
 contributors: